elastic/elasticsearch-net/README.markdown

 of the java factory based dsl [Rubber](http://github.com/stephenpope/Rubber) to be merged into NEST.
 NEST now has **two types of query dsl's** (lambda and factory based)!

+Many thanks to my employer [Q42](http://www.q42.nl) for supporting the development of NEST by donating 20% of my contract hours for NEST's development.
+That means I get a full paid day to work on NEST a week, whoohoo!
+If you are in the netherlands (The Hague/Amsterdam area) and looking for a great place to work: [we're hiring!](http://q42.nl/blog/tagged/vacature)

 Some of the other wonderful features in NEST were pushed by these wonderful folks:

 * [@nordbergm](https://github.com/nordbergm/NEST)